-4.1 QUALITY OF SERVICE IN ECONOMIC REGULATION
+4.1.QUALITY OF SERVICE IN ECONOMIC REGULATION

-The price, reliability and the quality of service are the most important aspects of electricity services to consumers.
+Price, reliability and the quality of service are the most important aspects of electricity services to consumers.
 Customers must be assured of the quality and value for money of the service they receive.
 Therefore, the emphasis on quality is paramount and not misplaced.
 Beyond the obvious benefits to consumers, quality of service has a broader impact on the economy.
 Improvement in quality will enhance productivity in all sectors of the economy, help attract new investment and provide better living and working conditions for users.
-As a result, an important feature of this price review process will be to clearly establish the level of performance and the quality of service standards.

 Economic regulation must consider quality together with price.
 If quality is not maintained, any fall in service quality is economically the equivalent of a higher price.
-Under all forms of regulation of monopolies (and more so under incentive regulation), there is the risk that firms may increase profits by lowering the quality of service.
+Under all forms of regulation of monopolies (and more so under incentive regulation), there is the risk that utilities may increase profits by lowering the quality of service.
 Quality issues can be addressed in regulation through the establishment and enforcement of quality standards that are supported by rigorous monitoring programmes.
 This approach further supports the use of price regulation.

-Consequently, an important feature of this price review process will be to address both price and service dimensions and clearly establish the level of quality of service standards.
 The RIC Act mandates the RIC to establish standards for services.
 Sections 6(e), (f) and (g) of the Act require the RIC, inter alia, to:

--) prescribe and publish in the Gazette and in at least one daily newspaper circulating in Trinidad and Tobago, standards for services; - monitor service providers and conduct checks to determine their compliance with the standards; and -) impose such sanctions as it may prescribe for non-compliance with the standards.
+- prescribe and publish in the Gazette and in at least one daily newspaper circulating in Trinidad and Tobago, standards for services; - monitor service providers and conduct checks to determine their compliance with the standards; and - impose such sanctions as it may prescribe for non-compliance with the standards.

+Consequently, an important feature of this price review process will be to address both price and service dimensions and clearly establish other necessary service quality targets for T&TEC, which would complement the RIC's quality of service standards scheme.
 The RIC is mindful of the factors that are important to customers and will therefore focus on rigorously monitoring and measuring those parameters and provide timely, clear and concise reports on T&TEC's performance.
-This would facilitate a better understanding of the T&TEC's operation and ensure the RIC has fulfilled its statutory duties.
+This approach would facilitate a better understanding of T&TEC's operation and ensure the RIC has fulfilled its statutory duties.

-4.2 BROAD MECHANISMS FOR REGULATING SERVICES
+4.2.BROAD MECHANISMS FOR REGULATING QUALITY

 The RIC, in its deliberations on promoting all-round efficiency in the sector will consider a number of incentive mechanisms focused on improving the level and quality of service provided by T&TEC to all its customers.
-The main mechanisms2 discussed here are:
+The main mechanisms1 discussed here are:

-The Performance Incentive Mechanism (S-Factor);

-Guaranteed Service Level (GSL) Schemes; and
+- The Performance Incentive Mechanism (S-Factor); - Guaranteed Service Level (GSL) Schemes; and - Performance Reporting.

-Performance Reporting.